 Welcome to our Year 3/4 Phase Page

-Here you find useful information through our termly newsletters and view our children’s fantastic work.
+Here you will find useful information through our termly newsletters and view our children’s fantastic work.

 MESSAGE from STARS team (autism specialist support service)